jmcuneo/a2-shortstack/README.md

 What would you change about the interface based on their feedback?
 I would make it more user friendly by adding borders to the table and also prevent duplicate names or empty names from being added to the list.

+Provide the last name of each student you conduct the evaluation with.
+Will Huang

+What problems did the user have with your design?
+No, it could be better by adding more borders and making it look more sophisticated.

+What comments did they make that surprised you?
+He liked taht it woked well and it was simple.

+What would you change about the interface based on their feedback?
+I would make it more clean and sophisticated.
+I would style the tables better.